adkelley/axum-production-coding/README.md

-# Rust Axum Full Course - Web Development
+# Rust Axum Full Production Course - Web Development

 This is my implementation of the full course from Jeremy Chone for the Axum web development framework in Rust published on his [youtube channel](https://www.youtube.com/@JeremyChone).
 The Axum framework is built on top of the hyper HTTP library.
 It is a very fast and efficient framework built on top of the async/await syntax in Rust.
 This course will cover everything you need to know to get started with Axum and build web applications in Rust.